Carregando

 Exemplo:

-Take a chance and apply for the job.
+Don't miss your chance to apply for the job.

 Exemplo: